 \section{Method}

-In this section, we introduce our proposed method CLIP-VIS in detail, which adopts the encoder-decoder structure in Mask2Former \cite{cheng2022masked}.
+In this section, we introduce our proposed method CLIP-VIS in detail, which is built upon the encoder-decoder structure of Mask2Former \cite{cheng2022masked}.
 The encoder-decoder contains an image encoder, a pixel decoder, and a transformer decoder.
-For open-vocabulary video instance segmentation, we replace original image encoder with frozen CLIP \cite{radford2021learning} image encoder to fully utilize its strong zero-shot classification ability.
-Instead of ViT based CLIP, we adopt convolutional based CLIP to extract multi-scale feature maps, and remove the last pooling operation to keep spatial information.
-Based on CLIP based encoder-decoder, we introduce three modules, including class-agnostic mask generation, temporal top$K$-enhanced matching, and weighted open-vocabulary classification.
-With these modules, we can segment and track instances belonging to an open set of instance categories in a video.
+To address the challenges of open-vocabulary video instance segmentation, we replace original image encoder with frozen CLIP \cite{radford2021learning} image encoder, fully levering its robust zero-shot classification ability.
+Instead of ViT-based CLIP, we employ a convolutional-based CLIP to extract multi-scale feature maps and retain spatial information by omitting the last pooling operation.
+Building upon CLIP based encoder-decoder, we introduce three modules, including class-agnostic mask generation, temporal top$K$-enhanced matching, and weighted open-vocabulary classification.
+These modules enable CLIP-VIS to effectively segment and track instances belonging to an open set of object categories within video sequences.